-The product name and serial number are located on the identification label on the side of the GbE switch module.
-You will need this information when you register your GbE switch module with IBM.
-The media access control (MAC) address is located on a separate label on the information panel under the external Ethernet port connectors.
+The product name and serial number are on the identification label on the side of the GbE switch module.
+You will need this information when you register the GbE switch module with IBM.
+The media access control (MAC) address is on a separate label on the information panel under the external Ethernet connectors.

-See the following illustration for the locations of the identification label and the MAC address label.
+The following illustration shows the locations of the identification label and the MAC address label on the switch module.